Civil procedure in the United States: History

 Unfortunately for the federal courts, state civil procedure law began to diverge dramatically in the mid-19th century.
 In the 1840s, the law reformer David Dudley Field II launched a movement away from common law pleading and towards what came to be called "code pleading."
-Common law pleading operated under ad hoc procedures that developed haphazardly through case law.
+Common law pleading operated under ad hoc procedures that developed haphazardly through case law—the forms of action.
 In other words, a particular procedure was followed just because some (often ancient) decision said so, but none of those decisions were looking at whether the entire procedural system made sense.
-In contrast, code pleading was supposed to be carefully designed, at least in theory, with the entire lifecycle of a case in mind so that it would be simple, elegant, and logical, and was implemented by the enacting of a "code of civil procedure" by the state legislature.
-Eventually, 24 states enacted versions of the Field Code in part or in whole.